comake/solid-dgraph/README.md

 ```

 ## TODO
+- [ ] Add separate unit tests for DgraphClient.ts and mock it in the tests for DgraphDataAccessor
 - [ ] Add option to create secure connection to Dgraph (i.e. instead of `grpc.credentials.createInsecure()`)
 - [ ] Integration tests